2005 Nebraska Cornhuskers baseball team: Season review

 Nebraska relied on the combination of a dominant pitching staff, strong defense and clutch hitting to put together a 57–15 record and sweep the Big 12 regular season and tournament titles en route to a berth in the College World Series.
-The 57 wins not only led the nation, but easily topped the previous school mark of 51 set in 2000.
+The 57 wins topped the previous school mark of 51 set in 2000.
 The Huskers finished the year ranked as high as fifth in the national polls after opening the year at No. 50 in Baseball America's preseason issue.
 Also, their No. 2 ranking in Baseball America heading into the College World Series is its highest in any national poll since the 2001 season (a year the Huskers were ranked first for two weeks by Baseball America).

 On the mound, Nebraska put together one of the most dominant staffs in Big 12 history.
 The Huskers ranked second nationally with a Big 12-low 2.69 ERA, the best by a Husker staff since 1969, holding 54 of its 72 opponents to four runs or less tying for the second lowest single-season ERA in school history.
 It also finished .03 off the Big 12 mark of 2.66 set by Texas in 2004.
 NU set single-season records for wins (57), saves (23) and strikeouts (538), while holding opponents to a .227 average.
 The heart of the staff was a four-man rotation of right-handers Joba Chamberlain and Johnny Dorn and southpaws Brian Duensing and Zach Kroenke.
 They won 15 straight decisions until Johnny Dorn's loss to Florida on June 19 at the College World Series.
 The quartet combined for a 37–6 record, as all earned All-Big 12 honors in 2005.